GabrielOnDelphi/Delphi-LightSaber/README.md

  - Consistent file naming

 The library uses modern packaging techniques and its nicely split into layers and grouped under a master file "LightSaber.groupproj".
-By the grace of the $(Auto) compiler directive, the madness of "one package per Delphi version" is gone now.
+By the grace of the new $ (Auto) compiler directive, the madness of "one package per Delphi version" is gone now.
 (If you use an older Delphi edition that does not support the $(Auto) directive, just delete it and recompile.)

 **Road Map**